-Our oldest original tavern dates from the mid 1700's, our other original tavern dates from the mid to late 1700's, the innkeeper's house built across the front of these two original taverns was built in 1800, the Main Dining Room was built around 1933 & various changes to the kitchen area occurred in the 1900's; now 2005 marks the fourth century to see construction here at The Cranbury Inn.
+Our oldest original tavern was built in the 1750's, and, our other original tavern was built in 1765.
+The innkeeper's house was built across the front of these two original taverns in 1800, the Main Dining Room was built around 1932 & various changes to the kitchen area occurred in the 1900's.
+2005 marked the fourth century to see construction here at The Cranbury Inn.

-In support of this new facility there is a new lobby, with a wood burning fireplace, off of which is new handicapped accessible bathrooms for both Ladies and Gentlemen; there is a newly, expanded kitchen facility.
+In support of our expanded facility, there is The Legacy lobby, with a wood burning fireplace, off of which are handicapped accessible bathrooms for both Ladies and Gentlemen, and a modern, expanded kitchen facility.

 Our present structures remain in tact and the definition of the two original taverns and the innkeeper's house remain discernible.
+Check-out the roof lines from the parking lot!
 The bar in our lounge has been in its location since 1978 when the old bar from our Lafayette Tavern Room was sold to Lahiere's Restaurant in Princeton.
-The Lounge bar remains in its location and a portion of the east wall of the lounge has become our connection to the new facility.
+The Lounge bar remains in its location and a portion of the east wall of the lounge is our connection to the legacy facility.

-Updating our site are newly expanded walkways and parking, as well as new landscaping; all designed for your safety, convenience, and enhancement of your dining pleasure here at The Cranbury Inn.
+Our site was enhanced with expanded walkways, parking, and landscaping; all designed for your safety, convenience, and enhancement of your dining pleasure here at The Cranbury Inn.